 Fatigue is a common symptom of fibromyalgia.
 You may wake up in the mornings tired despite sleeping through the night.
 Simple everyday activities can be exhausting.
 Options for treating FM fatigue include:

-Exercise is also effective to combat tiredness and improve your energy levels.
-Exercise increases the brain’s production of endorphins, improve sleep, and reduce depression.
+Exercise is also an effective way to combat tiredness and improve your energy levels.
+Exercise increases the brain’s production of endorphins, improves sleep, and reduces depression.
 Suggested activities for people with FM include walking, biking, and swimming.
 For some, getting started is difficult with widespread pain; start slow and increase gradually.
 While this article presents options to consider trying, exercise is the only solution that continues to show benefit in controlled trials.

 You can incorporate alternative treatments to ease FM symptoms.
 Talk to your doctor about the following options.

 Medical marijuana can ease symptoms of fibromyalgia.
-One study found that people with FM who took medicinal cannabis had a significant difference in:
+One study found that people with FM who took medicinal cannabis experienced:

 - enhanced relaxation